Changes to NHMRC public consultation process

 What are the benefits of having guidelines?

-In the health and medical fields, NHMRC guidelines provide the evidence-based information needed to achieve best practice.
+In the clinical, public and environmental health fields, NHMRC guidelines provide the evidence-based information needed to achieve best practice.
 In regard to ethical issues in those fields, NHMRC guidelines reflect the community's range of attitudes and concerns.

 Types of NHMRC guidelines

 The National Health and Medical Research Council Act 1992 (NHMRC Act) requires NHMRC to develop evidence-based guidelines.
-NHMRC produces them in three broad categories:
+NHMRC develops a range of guidelines, including:

-- population health – for example, guidelines on drinking water quality, nutrition and alcohol consumption
+- Public or population health – for example, guidelines on drinking water quality, nutrition and alcohol consumption

-- ethics – for example, guidelines on organ donation, post coma unresponsiveness and the wellbeing of animals used in research
+- Health and research ethics – for example, guidelines on organ donation, post coma unresponsiveness and the wellbeing of animals used in research

-- clinical practice – for example, guidelines for the treatment of diabetes, breast cancer and stroke rehabilitation and recovery.
+- Clinical practice – for example, guidelines for the treatment of obesity, volatile substance use and borderline personality disorder.

 Who initiates NHMRC guidelines and their review?